eCommerce Merchants Need Cash Acceptance beyond Oxxo Payments at More Convenient Locations

 There are other ways to accept cash for digital transactions in Mexico.
 For businesses looking to compete on convenience, Rapyd’s network of over 150,000 cash-over-the-counter locations including 7-11 and Walmart, offers an alternative or complement to the Oxxo Mexico Payment Method.

-Whether at Walmart, 7-Eleven, Circle K, Extra, or Farmacias Benavides, shoppers can complete cash purchases for digital orders, by bringing printed vouchers or scanning QR codes.
-For merchants, this means your customers can now pay for online purchases and run regular errands in one place, whether they are at a drugstore, convenience store, or large retail department store.
+Whether at a Walmart, 7-Eleven, Circle K, Extra, or Farmacias Benavides, shoppers can complete cash purchases for digital orders, by bringing printed vouchers or scanning QR codes.
+For merchants, this means your customers can now pay for online purchases in the same place they run regular errands in, whether they are at a drugstore, convenience store, or large retail department store.

 At a time when people everywhere are being asked to limit their movement, offering more cash acceptance locations is a win-win for consumers and merchants alike.

-Rapyd’s cash acceptance network is part of Rapyd’s all-in-one solution for payments in Mexico, which also enables merchants to accept popular payment methods like local and international cards and bank transfers through a single integration.
+Rapyd’s cash acceptance network is part of Rapyd’s all-in-one solution for payments in Mexico, which also enables merchants to accept popular payment methods beyond just Oxxo payments, like local and international cards and bank transfers through a single integration.

 Mexico’s eCommerce revenue is expected to grow at a compound annual rate of 6.5 percent over the next several years, resulting in US$21.8 billion in sales by 2024.

-How Mexican Consumer Habits Have Changed in 2020
+How Mexican Consumer Habits Changed in Recent Years

 While cash remains important for merchants, digital payment methods are quickly gaining in importance with an online shopping growth rate near 30 percent.
 (J.P.
-Morgan) Selling online in Latin America is changing, since the beginning of the COVID-19 pandemic.
-Mexican consumers have begun moving to digital payments more quickly.
+Morgan) Selling online in Latin America is changing since the beginning of the COVID-19 pandemic as Mexican consumers have begun moving to digital payments more quickly.

 McKinsey and Company research shows: